top of page

 • An active NDIS plan

-• Employment or School Leaver Employment Supports included in your plan
+• School Leaver Employment Supports included in the plan

-• A conversation with your LAC or Support Coordinator to help identify suitable providers
+• A conversation with their LAC or Support Coordinator

 📍 Based on the Gold Coast